 Firstly, we need to remember that our skin is an organ – ever evolving, ever changing, ever growing.
 What we eat and drink can affect it, so keeping ourselves hydrated will ensure our skin stays hydrated.
 2-3 liters a day is recommended for optimum health, but if your skin is especially dry, a topical moisturizer is needed.

 Secondly, it depends on your desired skin goal.
 Hydration is what makes your skin soft, but it won’t stay that way if it’s lacking in oil.
 Oils in our skin, natural or from products, keep the skin from losing too much moisture from evaporation or sweat.

-There are hundreds of products out there that claim to moisturize or hydrate your skin, and even some that claim to do both… but when choosing your skincare products, it can get a little confusing.
+There are thousands of products out there that claim to moisturize or hydrate your skin, and even some that claim to do both… But, when choosing your skincare products, it can get a little confusing.

 Hyaluronic Acid is by far the most effective hydration ingredient.
-As a humectant (read more about these here), it’s designed to hold 1000 x it’s weight in water, and draw in moisture from the air and deeper layers of your skin to keep it hydrated.
+As a humectant (read more about these here), it’s designed to hold 1000 x its weight in water, and draw in moisture from the air and deeper layers of your skin to keep it hydrated.
 Our natural levels deplete with age, so adding these into your skincare routine will keep your complexion bright, supple and youthful.

 The most common mistake we make when it comes to buying skincare products is opting for oil-free, thinking it will prevent breakouts and oily t-zones.
-When in fact, oil-free products can over-dry the skin, induce breakouts and cause early aging.
+In fact, oil-free products can over-dry the skin, induce breakouts and cause early aging.

 Cel's Stem Cell Face Mask is the perfect solution for optimum hydration and moisturizing, whatever your skin type.
 Made with our patented Ginseng Stem Cell Technology, it’s dermatologist recommended and penetrates deeper into the dermal layers to hydrate, nourish and moisturize.
 The result?
 Healthier, softer and younger-looking skin.
+Try it today!